tomaszjonak/docker-compose-playground/README.md

 docker-compose up (this call blocks)
 ```
 6. Log in to grafana localhost:3000 (admin:admin)
-7. Connect prometheus data source (this waits for grafana 5.0)
+7. Connect prometheus data source (when grafana 5.0 gets released this wont be necessary any longer)

 | field  | value                                   |
 | ------ | --------------------------------------- |